 Where are they hiding Corrections?

-It is indeed difficult to find mention of Correction of ISO Management Systems (MS) Standards.
-One place it is mentioned is in ISO 13485 Clause 8.2.2 Complaint Handling where we find Corrections in ‘f) determining the need to initiate corrections or corrective actions’ and goes on to require that Corrections be documented.
+It is indeed difficult to find mention of the Correction of ISO Management Systems (MS) Standards.
+One place it is mentioned is in ISO 13485 Clause 8.2.2 Complaint Handling, where we find Corrections in ‘f) determining the need to initiate corrections or corrective actions’ and goes on to require that Corrections be documented.

 Where has Preventive Action gone?

 Preventive action was omitted from the first HLS (High-Level Structure) document issued in 2010 as a guide to the ISO Committees drafting new and revised MS Standards.
 It was considered that improvement action, as required in part 10 of all HLS Based Standards, would adequately address the need for Preventive Action.

 One ISO Standard retains Preventive Action.

 ISO 13485:2016 did not adopt the HLS Structure but retained the previous ISO 9001:2008 structure.
 This Standard began a revision process in 2019, and it has already been announced that the new revision will move to the HLS Structure.
 No progress with the revision has been reported, so it will be 2028 or later before Preventive Action is dropped from this Standard.

 And Preventive Action is hidden in HLS-based ISO MS Standards!